kelvinwieth/gitlab-changelog-generator/README.md

 - A Gitlab project that uses conventional commits

 ## How it works
-This script creates a button that does the following:
+This script creates a button on New release page that does the following:
 1. Gets a Gitlab token
 2. Fetchs the actual project for the latest tag
 3. Gets all commits since the latest tag date